-- b.
+- c.
 25% of the bond issue is included in the cap.
 If the facility is owned by a governmental unit, no cap allocation is required.
-In addition, if the facility is not governmentally owned, to qualify for tax-exempt status, the owner must elect not to claim any depreciation deductions or investment tax credits with respect to the property financed with the bonds. - c.
-Educational facility bonds are subject to a separate cap: the greater of \$10 per capita or \$5 million.
+In addition, if the facility is not governmentally owned, to qualify for tax-exempt status, the owner must elect not to claim any depreciation deductions or investment tax credits with respect to the property financed with the bonds. - d.
+Educational facility bonds are subject to a separate state cap: the greater of \$10 per capita or \$5 million.
 Green building bonds are subject to a national aggregate amount of \$2 billion through the expiration of the program, scheduled for October 1, 2009.
 Highway bonds are subject to the following annual issuance limits: \$130 million in 2005; \$750 million each year for 2006 through 2009; \$1.87 billion in 2010; and \$2 billion each year for 2011 through 2015, zero thereafter.
+Recovery zone facility bonds are subject to a separate cap of \$15 billion.

-Of the 13 activities subject to an annual volume cap, two are treated differently than the others, and two others are subject to a separate cap.
-First, states are required to count only 25% of the bonds issued for high-speed intercity rail facilities (26 U.S.C.
-142(I)) against the annual cap.
-If the facility is government owned and operated, no cap allocation is required.
-Second, bonds issued for solid waste disposal facilities (26 U.S.C.
-142(a)(6)) are not subject to the cap if the facility is government owned and operated.
 Qualified public educational facilities (26 U.S.C.
-142(k)), are subject to a separate annual cap which is the greater of \$10 per capita or \$5 million.
-The two newest activities, bonds for green buildings (26 U.S.C.
-142(l)) and highway-freight transfer facilities (26 U.S.C.
-142(m)), are subject to a separate cap.
-Green buildings are subject to a \$2 billion lifetime (not annual) cap and transfer facilities are subject to annual national caps ranging from \$130 million for 2005 rising to \$2 billion from 2011 through 2015 (for a total of \$15 billion).26
+142(k)) are subject to a separate annual cap which is the greater of \$10 per capita or \$5 million.
+The three activities, bonds for green buildings (26 U.S.C.
+142(l)), highway-freight transfer facilities (26 U.S.C.
+142(m)), and recovery zone facilities (26 U.S.C.
+1400U-3) are subject to a separate cap.
+Green buildings are subject to a \$2 billion lifetime (not annual) cap and transfer facilities are subject to annual national caps ranging from \$130 million for 2005 rising to \$2 billion from 2011 through 2015 (for a total of \$15 billion).34 The \$15 billion of recovery zone facility bonds are allocated to the states by formula then are further sub-allocated to local jurisdictions, also by formula.
+Generally, a jurisdiction receives an allocation that matches its ratio of the total decrease in employment relative to the national decline in employment in 2008.35

-The total 2006 bond volume cap for all states and the District of Columbia is over \$26 billion.
-California is allowed to issue over one-tenth of total new volume or \$2.9 billion (see Table 3).
+The total 2010 private activity bond volume cap for all states and the District of Columbia is over \$30 billion.
+California is allowed to issue over one-tenth of total new volume in 2010 or \$3.3 billion (see Table 3).
 However, as measured against total California personal income, the new volume cap is considerably less than the national average.
-For every \$100 of 2004 personal income in California, approximately \$0.23 of private activity debt can be issued whereas the U.S. average is \$0.43.27 In contrast, Wyoming, the least populous state, could issue up to \$1.38 of private activity debt for every \$100 of personal income (see the last column of Table 3).
+For every \$100 of 2009 personal income in California, approximately \$0.21 of private activity debt can be issued in 2010 whereas the U.S. average is \$0.39.36 In contrast, Vermont could issue up to \$1.14 of private activity debt for every \$100 of personal income (see the last column of Table 3).
+The less populous states are more likely to not use the entire annual cap amount for this reason.37